 Recipes found date back as early as the fourteenth century and can still be recognized as custard tarts today.

-I have also made a recipe up to show you how to make your own shortcrust pastry.
 Of course, you can buy the shop stuff, but this recipe is easy, cheaper and by far more tasty!

 You can make little egg custard tart flans, but make sure you adjust the cooking times.